 Showing 1-24 of 47 items

 Seasonal waterfalls, awe-inspiring bluffs and rugged canyons dominate the storied landscape at Starved Rock.
 Rich with history and beauty, Starved Rock’s hiking trails meander through towering trees and scenic overlooks along the Illinois River.
-Outdoor activities include hiking, canoeing, paddleboat cruises, cross-country skiing, trolley rides, fishing and picnicking.
+Outdoor activities include hiking, canoeing, paddle boat cruises, cross-country skiing, trolley rides, fishing and picnicking.
 Visitors can stay at the historic Starved Rock Lodge or in one of its cozy cabins.

 The Shawnee National Forest is famed for its awesome Garden of the Gods, and is home to the Rim Rock Recreational Trail (the forest has a system of 403 miles of equestrian/hiking trails).
 Hikers are greeted by magnificent jutting walls of rock covered with emerald-green moss, and paths that meander through canyons under the forest canopy.
 Nestled between the Ohio and Mississippi Rivers, the stunning Shawnee National Forest landscape features rolling hills, lakes, creeks and rugged bluffs.
 If you’re into climbing than a must-see is Jackson Falls, located near the town of Ozark in the Hidden Springs Ranger District in Shawnee National Forest.
 The climb takes place on 60 feet of sandstone cliffs and boulders that include numerous freestanding towers.

 Full-service Conference Center in Starved Rock State Park.
 Dining room, bar, veranda, outdoor dining, indoor pool (for Lodge guests).
-Retreats, meetings, banquets and dream weddings.
-Lodge has 69 rooms and 21 cabin rooms in a rustic, wooded setting.
+Retreats, meetings, banquets, reunions and all-inclusive dream weddings.
+The Lodge has 69 rooms and 21 cabin rooms in a rustic, wooded setting.

 Central Illinois lake with over 11,000 water acres and 172 miles of shoreline.
 Lake Shelbyville has 5 federal campgrounds, and 2 state campgrounds with over 1,000 campsites from tent camping up to full hookup.
 There are several recreational areas with picnic areas and pavilions and 2 wildlife management areas.
 Three public beaches are available for swimming on the lake.
 The lake also hosts many launching ramps that are available for boats, and 3 marinas on the lake.
 Many hiking trails also encompass the lake such as the General Dacey which also includes fitness stations, the Chief Illini trail and others.